Get ahead with trades training

 Direct Entry Foundation Training

-Camosun Aboriginal in Trades Training offers sponsorship for eligible and selected Aboriginals in their pursuit of becoming a tradesperson by supporting Foundation training at the college.
-To apply for AITT sponsorship for Foundation programming, applicants must contact an Aboriginal Coordinator (see below) and need to have the pre-requisites required for the Trade Foundation program of their choice (see Admission Requirements tab).
+Camosun Indigenous Peoples in Trades Training offers sponsorship for eligible and selected Indigenous people in their pursuit of becoming a tradesperson by supporting Foundation training at the college.
+To apply for IPTT sponsorship for Foundation programming, applicants must contact an Indigenous Coordinator (see below) and need to have the pre-requisites required for the Trade Foundation program of their choice (see Admission Requirements tab).